felixWongso/guess-my-number/README.md

 # guess my number Project

-Interactive guessing game in JavaScript.
-Try it out!
+A game in which the player has to correctly guess the answer.